aginrocks/agin-tv/README.md

 4. Build and run desktop application:

+  Api adress is set in `desktop/src-tauri/src/helpers.rs` and `desktop/src/config.ts` you might want to change it.

   Before building the desktop app, ensure you have the [necessary dependencies for tauri](https://v2.tauri.app/start/prerequisites/) installed.

    Open another terminal window and run: